Super Mario World: Gameplay

-In addition to the power-ups from previous games, such as the Super Mushroom and Fire Flower, Super Mario World has a new power-up named the Cape Feather, which gives Mario a cape and the ability to fly, glide in the air, and use the cape as a sail.
-The game also introduces the ability to "store" an extra power-up in a box at the top centre of the screen.
+In addition to the power-ups from previous games, such as the Super Mushroom and Fire Flower, Super Mario World has a new power-up, the Cape Feather, which gives Mario a cape and the ability to fly, glide in the air, and use the cape as a sail.
+It also introduces the ability to "store" an extra power-up in a box at the top centre of the screen.
 For example, if the player obtains a Fire Flower or a Cape Feather, then a Super Mushroom will appear in the box.
 Collecting a star grants Mario temporary invincibility from minor dangers.
 However, it does not protect the player from falling into lava or off the screen, nor if the player runs out of time.
 If Mario gets hit by an enemy, the stored item in the box will automatically drop.
 Alternatively, the player can manually release the stored item at any time.

-The game introduces Yoshi, a dinosaur companion Mario can ride who is able to eat most enemies.
+Super Mario World introduces Yoshi, a dinosaur companion Mario can ride who can eat most enemies.
 If Yoshi attempts to eat a Koopa or its shell, he can spit it out and fire it at enemies.
 If the player fails to spit the shell out within a certain amount of time, Yoshi will swallow it, rendering it useless.
 When holding any Koopa shell in his mouth, Yoshi gains the ability that corresponds to its color: a blue shell enables Yoshi to fly, a yellow shell causes him to emit dust clouds that defeat nearby enemies, and a red shell allows him to produce three fireballs that defeat enemies.
 Flashing Koopa shells produce all three abilities, while green shells produce none.
 The default Yoshi is green, but the game also has hidden blue, yellow, and red Yoshis; the player can obtain each colored Yoshi by finding its egg in the Star World areas and feeding it either five enemies, a Super Mushroom, a Fire Flower, a Cape Feather, or a Starman causing the baby Yoshi to mature.

 Although the main objective is to navigate through seven worlds to reach the end of the game, the player can beat the game much faster by using secret Star Road routes.
-To access a hidden world, the player needs to find keys scattered throughout the game's levels.
+To access a hidden world, the player needs to find keys scattered throughout the levels.
 When a key is found, it must be brought to a keyhole to unlock either a new level or a Star Road.
 Exploring these secret stages can lead to other stages, such as the Special World.
 Completion of the Special Zone permanently changes some of the enemies' sprites and alters the overworld map's color scheme.